 You must make an appointment to see a Physical Therapist.
 All reservations must be made online using Physical Therapy's online appointment portal.
+Please note that physical therapy appointments become available 24-hours in advance.
 Parents should not call the PT room to make an appointment.
 Students should make their own appointments.
 A limited number of appointments are available each week.
 If an appointment is missed without advance cancellation, the visit cannot be rescheduled.
 Therefore, it will be forfeited, lowering the number of allotted visits per semester.
+If you do not show up for your appointment or if you are more than 10 minutes late for an appointment it will be considered missed.

 To cancel a reservation early, make sure the appointment disappears on the Calendar associated to your Ailey school username.
+You can cancel your appointment by clicking the 'cancel' button on your confirmation email.
 For instructions on how to make your PT appointment please visit HOW TO USE CLINIKO.